If God cannot create a universe He doesn't control, He cannot create a will He doesn't govern.

 So next time someone leans back and asks, “Can God make a rock too heavy for Him to lift?” — smile.
 Because they’ve just handed you the most elegant argument for God’s absolute sovereignty ever constructed.

 Their own question establishes the principle: God cannot do what is logically self-contradictory.
 And a created universe that escapes its Creator’s control is precisely that — a self-contradiction.
+In fact, Gödel's incompleteness theorems suggest that any system complex enough to be interesting contains truths unprovable within the system—which means God cannot create a world He genuinely doesn't control without creating logical impossibility.
+And the problem of merit dissolves entirely when we understand that merit presupposes human capacity independent of God, which sovereignty nullifies.
 A nothing pretending to be a something.

 The “rock” question was meant to tear down God’s power.
 Instead, it proves that His sovereignty over all things — including you, including your salvation, including the faith that stirs in your chest right now — is not just a theological claim.
 It is a logical certainty.